How I went on a pilgrimage…

-On one of them, I had the second interaction with strangers that day.
-There was a couple standing frozen in the middle of the trail.
+On one of them, I had the second interaction with strangers that day, although rather brief this time.
+A couple was standing frozen in the middle of the trail.
 "There was a snake, about this long," the girl said and made roughly 4 feet wide gesture.
 "Oh, yeah?" ~ "Oh yeah.
-You can go first, if you want." ~ "Might as well, cheers!"
+You can go first if you want." ~ "Might as well, cheers!"
 So I went ahead, paying a bit more caution to those rustles in the grass around.

-In no time, the path merged with yet another nice beach..
+In no time, the path merged with yet another beautiful beach..

 ...where we got into a properly strong wind.
-One had to shield their face, because the wind was literally sandblasting everything in its way.
-It reminded me a similar experience from Scotland, only there it was ice instead of sand.
+One had to shield their face because the wind was literally sandblasting everything in its way.
+It reminded me of a similar experience from Scotland, only there it was ice instead of sand.
 I have good memories on both.

 That beach got us into the town called Vila Praia de Âncora...

 ..where we decided to stay for the night.
 To me, it was also a good opportunity to go ahead and finally swim in the ocean.
 To be fair, it was sunny, but the temperature wasn't in very high digits, and the wind didn't help to prove this decision either.
 Another slightly worrying aspect was that there was, besides a few surfers in wet suits, literally nobody in the water.
 But I was thinking "being in Portugal and skip on swimming the ocean, pfff.
 That's not happening."

 High tide was coming hard, bringing massive waves.
 Although the access couldn't be better, it was a tad of a challenge to get into the water without falling.
 I didn't swim far due to safety reasons, but man, it felt great.
 And the sunset, well, it wasn't too shabby either.